deeredman1991/Twitch-Plays-Bot/README.md

  *     smooth_movement; When tilting an axis it will continue to hold that axis between tilts so that running back to back tilt commands feel more fluid.; enabled = 1, disabled = 0
  *     binding; Creates a 2 second delay between recieving a command, and executing a command.
 This is useful for setting up keybindings by yourself.; enabled = 1, disabled = 0
  *     multi_command_limit; The maximum number of commands a user is allowed to specify in one line with a Multi-Command.
+ *     multi_command_delimiter; The character to be used between separate commands in a Multi-Command.